Terra Australis: Medieval period

 During medieval times Terra Australis was known by a different name, that being the Antipodes.
-First widely introduced to medieval western Europe by Isidore of Seville in his famous book the Etymologiae, the idea gained popularity over Europe, and most scholars did not question its existence, instead debating if it was habitable for other humans.
+First widely introduced to medieval western Europe by Isidore of Seville in his famous book the Etymologiae, the idea gained popularity across Europe, and most scholars did not question its existence, instead debating if it was habitable for other humans.
 It would later be included on some zonal Mappa mundi and intrigue medieval scholars for centuries.

 16th century

 Explorers of the Age of Discovery, from the late 15th century on, proved that Africa was almost entirely surrounded by sea, and that the Indian Ocean was accessible from both west and east.
 These discoveries reduced the area where the continent could be found; however, many cartographers held to Aristotle's opinion.
 Scientists such as Gerardus Mercator (1569) and Alexander Dalrymple as late as 1767 argued for its existence, with such arguments as that there should be a large landmass in the south as a counterweight to the known landmasses in the Northern Hemisphere.
 As new lands were discovered, they were often assumed to be parts of the hypothetical continent.

 The German cosmographer and mathematician Johannes Schöner (1477–1547) constructed a terrestrial globe in 1515, based on the world map and globe made by Martin Waldseemüller and his colleagues at St. Dié in Lorraine in 1507.
 Where Schöner departs most conspicuously from Waldseemüller is in his globe's depiction of an Antarctic continent, called by him Brasilie Regio.
 His continent is based, however tenuously, on the report of an actual voyage: that of the Portuguese merchants Nuno Manuel and Cristóvão de Haro to the River Plate, and related in the Newe Zeytung auss Presillg Landt ("New Tidings from the Land of Brazil") published in Augsburg in 1514.
 The Zeytung described the Portuguese voyagers passing through a strait between the southernmost point of America, or Brazil, and a land to the south west, referred to as vndtere Presill (or Brasilia inferior).